treehouse-projects/aspnet-comic-book-gallery/walkthroughs/add-a-tweet-button-to-the-detail-view/01-adding-a-tweet-button.md

 Now that we've got our "Tweet" button code, let's add it to our Comic Book Detail view!
 Open the "Views/ComicBooks/Detail.cshtml" view.

 Let's add the "Tweet" button in the "well" section of the view.
-Notice that I'm also adding an empty `<p>` element just above the "Tweet" button in order to create some whitespace between the button and the content just above it.
+Notice that I'm also adding a `<p>` element, containing a non-breaking space HTML entity, just above the "Tweet" button in order to create some whitespace between the button and the content just above it.

 ```
 <div class="well">